 Strange experience no. 2 – the violent storm of bodily sensations

 The other strange experience happened at the end of the course.
-We were supposed to practice Metta – the meditation of loving kindness where you feel grateful for everything and fell love towards everybody.
-I couldn’t do it because for some strange reason I wanted to actually kill everybody (other students told me they felt in similar way during at least one day of the course).
+We were supposed to practice Metta – the meditation of loving-kindness where you feel grateful for everything and fell in love with everybody.
+I couldn’t do it because for some strange reason I wanted to actually kill everybody (other students told me they felt in a similar way during at least one day of the course).

 Acknowledging my agitation, I decided to stick to Vipassana instead.
 I observed this sensation and it was strong.
 My heart was pounding, and I felt a tight sensation in my solar plexus – something like fear mixed with excitement.
 After everyone finished, I stayed in the hall for almost one hour more, trying to grapple with this feeling of oncoming doom.